bluefireteam/audioplayers/README.md

 ### :warning: Swift project only

-- :warning: this plugin is written in swift, so to use with in a Flutter/ObjC project, it seems to be needed to convert the project to "Current swift syntax" ( Edit/Convert/current swift syntax)
+- :warning: this plugin is written in swift, so to use with in a Flutter/ObjC project, you need to convert the project to "Current swift syntax" ( Edit/Convert/current swift syntax)

 ## :warning: iOS App Transport Security